Inbibo/shift_docs/docs/getting_started/installation.md

 ## Windows

-To install Shift in Windows, download the *.zip* distribution file for windows from the [website](https://www.inbibo.co.uk/shift).
+To install Shift in Windows, download the *.zip* distribution file for Windows from the [website](https://www.inbibo.co.uk/shift).
 Shift distribution packages come with a built-in Python interpreter, along with all necessary third-party libraries to use Shift and its native catalogs.

 After downloading the package: